Ostailor/PortOptQuantum/README.md

 ## Overview

 Portfolio optimization involves allocating assets to maximize return for a given risk level.
 The classical Markowitz mean–variance model does this by minimizing the portfolio variance under certain return and budget constraints.
-Our quantum variant applies a hybrid quantum-classical approach using a variational quantum linear solver (VQLS) to solve the underlying linear system.
+My quantum variant applies a hybrid quantum-classical approach using a variational quantum linear solver (VQLS) to solve the underlying linear system.

 ## Mathematical Background